Conservative MP arrested over rape and sexual assault allegations - Reports

-A CONSERVATIVE MP has been arrested after a former parliamentary aide accused him of rape, sexual assault and coercive control, according to reports.
+A UK CONSERVATIVE MP been arrested after a former parliamentary aide accused him of rape, sexual assault and coercive control, according to reports.

 The ex-minister, who has not been named, is alleged to have assaulted a woman and forced her to have sex, the Sunday Times and Mail on Sunday reported.